triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ### Small examples

-See section [Picking the right device](#picking-the-right-device) to set correctly the `SYCL_DEVICE_FILTER` environment variable to select the right AMD/Xilinx FPGA device first.
+See section [Picking the right device](#picking-the-right-device) to set correctly the `ONEAPI_DEVICE_SELECTOR` environment variable to select the right AMD/Xilinx FPGA device first.

 To run an example from the provided examples